 Alternatives to free hosting

-When all is said and done, there is still one question left to answer.
+When all is said and done, there is still one question I want to answer.

 What if your needs are way greater than the ones of a beginner user?

 Free hosting simply isn’t capable of things greater than practice.
 If you to learn how to do the basics or even set up a simple website, free website hosting is going to be just fine.
 For big dreams and big projects, however, you’ll need something that’s more powerful, more capable and more reliable.
-You don’t necessarily have to spend big bucks, though, as there are plenty of amazing cheap web hosts to choose from.
+I, however, don’t think you need to spend big bucks.
+There are plenty of amazing cheap web hosts to choose from.

-As I said previously, hosting is just another business – so it shouldn’t surprise you that for a few dollars a month you may get hosting with a terrific performance, customer support and reliability.
+As I said previously, hosting is just another business – so it shouldn’t surprise you that for a few dollars a month you may get hosting with a terrific performance, customer support, and reliability that blows free web hosting out of the water.
 Here are the 3 best-rated web hosting providers on our site:

 It’s hard not love the way how SiteGround deals with customer service.
 Phone, tickets, live chat are all available to reach within minutes and customer satisfaction looks nothing short of great.
 It’s a premium option – but it may be worth the increased price!
 Read full review.